 Just when you thought you had Fortnite all figured out, there's another new game in town.
-Never fear, we'll help you understand Among Us too!
+What the heck is Among Us?

 Among Us is a real-time, science-fiction multiplayer game.
 Think of it as an outer space whodunit.
 It starts out when between four and 10 players are dropped onto an alien spaceship where they prepare for take off (stay with us here).
 Players are either "crewmates" or "imposters."
 Crewmates attempt to complete tasks on the ship while imposters try to catch and kill them.
 When a dead body is found, a meeting is called and crewmates vote on who they think the imposter is and then that person is eliminated from the game.
 But those eliminated are not excluded from the game; they get to stay and help their teammates as “ghosts.”

 Crewmates win by completing all their tasks before being killed or by finding and eliminating all the impostors.
 Impostors win by having a sabotage countdown run out or by killing enough crewmates so that the number of imposters is equal to the number of crewmates.